 Slack emphasizes end-user experience, driving adoption from the bottom up.
 By making the product intuitive and enjoyable, word-of-mouth within organizations helps bypass traditional IT procurement hurdles.

-Slack achieved $100 million ARR faster than any company before it by lowering acquisition costs and shortening sales cycles through self-service onboarding.
+The company even achieved $100 million ARR faster than any organization before it by lowering acquisition costs and shortening sales cycles through self-service onboarding.
 Product marketing and sales enablement teams stay aligned: marketing focuses on getting users active, while sales engage only when usage reaches enterprise levels.

 Less friction means faster sales: get the product into users’ hands, then let the experience drive expansion.